randomparity/ai-review-hook/USAGE.md

 ## AI Review Response Format

-The AI will respond with one of:
+The hook will report one of the following statuses:
-- `AI-REVIEW:[PASS]` - Code is ready to commit
+- `AI-REVIEW:[PASS]` - The AI review passed and the code is ready to commit.
-- `AI-REVIEW:[FAIL]` - Issues found that should be addressed
+- `AI-REVIEW:[FAIL]` - The AI review found issues that should be addressed before committing.
+- `AI-REVIEW[MISSING]` - The AI response was not in the expected format and could not be parsed.
+The hook will fail, but the original AI output will still be available in the log file for inspection.

 ## Examples